Transaction-based reference rate

-Interbank-based reference rates - known as IBOR (Inter Bank Offered Rates) - also have an administrator that guarantees their quality and that calculates and publishes these rates.
-The administrator of reference rates in the EU must fulfil the requirements of the EU Benchmarks Regulation.
+Interbank-based reference rates, known as IBORs (InterBank Offered Rates), also have an administrator that guarantees their quality and that calculates and publishes them.
+Private administrators of reference rates in the EU must fulfil the requirements of the EU Benchmark Regulation.

 What preparations are required for the Riksbank to be able to publish a transaction-based reference rate?

 It is important that the test period with the provisional reference rate takes place when the market and other relevant users have the time and opportunity to both review and provide feedback to the Riksbank on the rate, framework, publication methods and other structures and systems before the Riksbank starts to publish the official reference rate.
 But it is also important that the provisional transaction-based reference rate is not delayed for too long as international developments are moving quite rapidly and there is a considerable need for such a rate in Sweden as well.

 The IOSCO principles provide guidance on matters such as the calculation of the reference rate, the quality of the data on which the reference rate is based, and oversight.
 This means that there are many components that need to be in place ahead of the publication of the reference rate, in addition to the actual method of calculation.
 The test period is important in that it will promote quality assurance and enable the administrator to test the infrastructure required to provide a reference rate.

 Are there any regulations or principles concerning reference rates of this type and their administrators?